 The path is just over the hill, so welcome to our place for a restful night.

-The Dalsland canal is considered to be one of Europe's most beautiful waterways since it largely consists of natural lakes that are linked by locks and small waterways.
-The Dalsland canal is rather like a sting of pearls - small and large lakes, coves and fjords joined together by 12 kilometres of man-made canal.
+The Dalsland canal is considered to be one of Europe's most beautiful waterways since it largely consists of natural lakes are linked by locks and small waterways.
+The Dalsland canal is rather like a string of pearls - small and large lakes, coves and fjords joined together by 12 kilometers of man-made canal.
 (20 Km from the B&B)

 The West Coast is Sweden's wild coast with its archipelagos, islands, cliffs and bays.
 Barely 100 km from the B&B, it's a typical Swedish summer experience.
 (100 Km from the B&B)